martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 ## Step 8: Fetch the list of GitHub Actions in use by the source organization

+> Note: Before running this script, make sure that all the repositories in the source organization have the Dependency Graph enabled.
+Otherwise, the script will not be able to fetch a complete list of GitHub Actions in use by the source organization.
+For more information, see [**Configuring the dependency graph**](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-the-dependency-graph)

 To fetch the list of GitHub Actions in use by the source organization, run the script `get-org-actions.ps1`:

 ```posh